SMByC/AcATaMa/docs/analysis.md

   limitation to overall accuracy is not how it weights or represents class-specific information, but rather that it does not provide class-specific information.

-* **User accuracy**: In it, the number of correctly classified sampling units (nii) in a class is divided by the total number of sampling units of that same class in the map (nk+).
+* **User's accuracy**: In it, the number of correctly classified sampling units (nii) in a class is divided by the total number of sampling units of that same class in the map (nk+).
 In this case, this accuracy is associated with the measurement of commission errors, which are defined as the inclusion of a map area in a land cover class in which that area should not be included.

-* **Producer accuracy**: Where the number of correctly classified sampling units (njj) in a class is divided by the total number of sampling units in the reference data n+j, for that class.
+* **Producer's accuracy**: Where the number of correctly classified sampling units (njj) in a class is divided by the total number of sampling units in the reference data n+j, for that class.
 Omission errors occur when an area is excluded on the map from the land cover class to which it should belong.